Akuli/catris/README.md

 Then your playing area will be erased and you can continue playing.
 The game ends if all players are simultaneously on their 10 seconds waiting time.
-This means that you can intentionally fill your area with blocks to get to the 10 seconds waiting time before other players.
+This means that you can intentionally fill your area with blocks to get your waiting time before other players.

 ## Development